douglasgreen/outlines/science/physics/quantum_mechanics.en.md

 The Quantum Hall Effect (QHE) is a quantum mechanical version of the classical Hall effect, observed in two-dimensional electron systems subjected to low temperatures and strong magnetic fields.
 Discovered by Klaus von Klitzing in 1980, the QHE is characterized by the quantization of the Hall conductance.

-In the QHE, the Hall conductance (the ratio of the current flowing across the sample to the voltage developed across it in the presence of a perpendicular magnetic field) takes on quantized values that are integer or fractional multiples of \( e^2/h \), where \( e \) is the elementary charge and \( h \) is Planck's constant.
+In the QHE, the Hall conductance (the ratio of the current flowing across the sample to the voltage developed across it in the presence of a perpendicular magnetic field) takes on quantized values that are integer or fractional multiples of $`e^2/h`$, where $`e`$ is the elementary charge and $`h`$ is Planck's constant.
 The integer quantum Hall effect (IQHE) shows conductance quantization in integer multiples, while the fractional quantum Hall effect (FQHE), discovered by Daniel Tsui and Horst Störmer in 1982, shows quantization at fractional values, which is related to the formation of correlated states among electrons.

 The QHE has profound implications for understanding electron behavior in low-dimensional systems and has led to precise standards for electrical resistance.
 It also provides insights into topological phases of matter, for which a Nobel Prize was awarded in 2016.